JMBeresford/retrom/README.md

 > up and running quickly.

 > [!CAUTION]
 > Retrom is designed **without** any specific security measures in mind.
-It is intended, and **highly recommended** that you run
+It is **highly recommended** that you run Retrom on a
-> Retrom on a local network only.
-If you wish to expose Retrom to the internet, you should do so behind a reverse proxy
+> _local network only_ unless you know what you are doing.
+If you wish to expose Retrom to the internet, you should do
-> with **proper security measures in place**.
-This is not a feature that is planned to be implemented in Retrom itself, as
+> so behind a reverse proxy with **proper security measures in place**.
+This is not a feature that is planned to be
-> there are many variables to consider when hosting something and there is no one-size-fits-all solution.
+> implemented in Retrom itself, as there are many variables to consider when hosting something and there is no
+> one-size-fits-all solution.

 ### Preparation